Manipur: 2 PLA men involved in extortion arrested in Imphal city

 The City Police on receiving information of extortion activities from the business establishments by the underground outfits, conducted a flash operation in the heart of the city areas on Wednesday afternoon.

-The police team arrested the two active cadres of RPF/PLA who were involved in extortion from the shops located in and around Paona Bazar, the hub of the commercial in Imphal city.
+The police team arrested two active cadres of RPF/PLA who were involved in extortion from the shops located in and around Paona Bazar., the hub of the commercial in Imphal city.

 They were later identified as Nepram Bothe Meitei (24) and Yengkhom Gyandas Singh @ Dinku @ Chaningkhomba (24).